JEWELRY DICTIONARY

 Cluster earrings sit on the earlobe and are made up of a group of gemstones “clustered” together, frequently round, pear and marquise shapes are mixed in a cluster earring.

 A cluster ring is created from a grouping of stones that are clustered together.
 It can be a mix of gemstones, such as diamonds mixed with ruby, sapphire or emerald, or all one gemstone.
-Cluster rings are often created
+Cluster rings are often created with round, pear and marquise shaped stones, together in one piece.

 A cocktail ring is defined as a ring with a very large center stone, often adorned with diamonds.
 It can also be a large ring comprised of many small stones.
 It is generally worn on the right hand or on an index finger.
 Cocktail rings came roaring to the forefront of style in the 1920s when women purchased these rings for themselves and wore them on their right hand to show their independence.